Ray Priore

 Raymond P. Priore (born 1963) is an American college football coach.
-He is the head football coach at the University of Pennsylvania, a position he has held since 2015.
-He was a long-time assistant for Penn spanning 28 years across four decades.
+He was the head football coach at the University of Pennsylvania from 2015 to 2025.
+Previously, he was a long-time assistant for Penn spanning 28 years across four decades.

 Coaching career

 Early years

 Priore received his master's degree from Albany University in 1986 and began his tenure at Penn as an assistant linebackers coach the following year.
 Priore coached a variety of positions before becoming the defensive coordinator in 1998.
 After 20 years in the program, he became an assistant head coach in 2006.

 As the defensive coordinator, Priore led the Quakers to several historic defensive accomplishments.
 For three consecutive seasons, Penn boasted best rushing and scoring defensive in the Ivy League (2008–2010).
 Additionally, the program finished in the top five for overall defense (FCS) in 2002, 2008, 2009 and 2010.
 Between 2005 and 2015, 35 members of Priore's secondaries were named 1st team All-Ivy including NFL draftees Jake Lewko and Brandon Copeland.

 In 2014, longtime head coach Al Bagnoli resigned following a 2–8 campaign and the university subsequently named Priore as the 22nd head coach of Penn football.
 Bagnoli is recognized as the all-time winningest coach in Penn football history.

 In his 28 seasons as an assistant, Priore helped the Quakers to ten Ivy League championships.